robertpeteuil/auto-host-config/README.md

 - A second computer which will be used as a "control computer"
   - This is where Ansible and the repo files will be installed

-### Playbooks, Roles and Settings

-**Playbooks**
-- `main.yml` - the primary method of execution.
-It prompts for the target host password and executes all three roles (described below).
-- `main-sudo.yml` - this is only for users who have configured the host for Ansible use (by running main.yml with ssh_pub_key_path pointing to their SSH certificate, and set_pwless_sudo set to True).
-- `mac-fixes-only.yml` - for users who only want to apply the hardware adjustments for Linux on a notebook or Mac.

-**Roles**
-- `hardware`: current HW adjustments are for linux installs on notebooks and macs
-- `install-base`: installs/removes apt packages and installs/updates python modules
-- `config-sys`: configure SSH security, enable no-spoof, install fail2ban and (optionally) set user account for Ansible use

-**Settings**
-- The host inventory file is the file named `inventory`
-- Configuration settings are consolidated in the file `config.yml`
-- Settings also exist in the default folder for each role
-  - Advanced Ansible users can remove the `vars_files` section from the playbooks and use the settings files within each role.

 ### Setup

 **Ensure SSH is installed on target (if required)**